wileyenterpriseandroid/Examples/README.md

 ## Getting the code

-Note: The best way to download these examples is by using the Repo tool.
+The best way to download these examples is by using the Repo tool.
 If you are reading the code associated with the Wiley distribution, we strongly recommend that you install git and begin your work from the code repositories and keep the code up to date periodically using a "git pull" operation.